FREE Life Insurance Comparison

 The occasional drink at dinner, or a beer or two while watching the ball game in the evening is not normally going to cause a noticeable problem.

 The time when social drinking can become a problem is when people go out to dinner at the local restaurant, and have one too many drinks, or they “have one for the road.”

-If they are stopped by a police officer, it is possible that their blood alcohol reading may be elevated enough for the officer to take them to jail.
+If they are stopped by a police officer, it is possible that their blood alcohol reading may be elevated enough for the officer to arrest them for a DUI and take them to jail.
 That can start an entire process that no one wants to go through.

 –Primary Concerns Life Underwriters Have With Drinkers

 Most users of alcohol who are social drinkers are not a major concern to underwriters.

 Some binge drinkers do get caught driving while intoxicated, and this shocks them into a turning over of a new leaf, which is helpful, particularly if they have not had an accident or hurt someone else.

 That is one of the biggest concerns of life underwriters, the possibility that there will be an auto accident.

 If an individual has had only one occurrence of a DUI conviction, a lenient underwriter might rate that person slightly, or perhaps give a standard rate if there are no other mitigating circumstances.